 Here are a couple of milestones we need to achieve today:

 - Distributing and sharing meeting minutes

-- Attendees, date and time, purpose of meeting
+- Attendees, date and time, the purpose of the meeting

 - What are the next steps

 In some industries such as telecommunication and financial services, typical salespeople and experts usually handle hundreds of meetings and phone calls.
 You can imagine how challenging it is to remember what they have gone through with clients and go on with the next steps.
-The information being recorded during the meeting may have a great impact on the decision making process regarding purchasing, revenue, timeline, et cetera.
+The information which is recorded during a meeting may have a great impact on the decision making process regarding purchasing, revenue, timeline, et cetera.

 What’s involved with meeting minutes?